Pultec EQP-1

-The Pultec EQP-1 Program Equalizer is an audio equalizer produced by Pulse Techniques (Pultec) beginning in 1956 with variants produced until 1981, and put back into production in 2000.
+The Pultec EQP-1 Program Equalizer is an audio equalizer unit originally produced by Pulse Techniques (Pultec) from 1956 to 1981, and again since 2000 by a successor company.

 The EQP-1 and its variants were widely used in professional recording studios and established as a studio standard.
 It was inducted into the TECnology Hall of Fame in 2005.
+Numerous hardware variants and software plug-in emulations of the unit have been produced.

 History

-Electronic engineers and former RCA Institute classmates Eugene Shenk and Ollie Summerlin founded Pulse Techniques, Incorporated (Pultec) on February 1, 1953.
-The company, based in Teaneck, New Jersey, initially manufactured specialized equipment for professional audio engineers, such as adjustable power supplies for tube equipment and audio oscillators used for testing.
+Electronics engineers and former RCA Institute classmates Eugene Shenk and Ollie Summerlin founded Pulse Techniques, Incorporated (Pultec) on February 1, 1953.
+Based in Teaneck, New Jersey, Pultec initially manufactured specialized equipment for professional audio engineers, such as adjustable power supplies for vacuum tube equipment and test oscillators.

-Clair D. Krepps, who had previously worked with Summerlin, both in the Navy, and at Capitol Records, building the labels' first New York mastering studio, had since become the chief engineer at MGM Studios in New York and was renting bench space in Pultec's shop.
-Krepps told Summerlin and Shenk that an equalizer designed for recording studio applications, unlike the lossy, noisy equalizers designed for the film industry available at the time, was needed.
-Krepps provided $250 seed money and an MGM purchase order to Pultec to design and build such an EQ.
-The resulting product, the Pultec EQP-1 Program Equalizer, was introduced in 1956.
+Clair D. Krepps, who had previously worked with Summerlin both in the United States Navy and at Capitol Records building the label's New York mastering studio, had since become the chief engineer at MGM Studios in New York and was renting bench space in Pultec's shop.
+Krepps encouraged Summerlin and Shenk to design and manufacture a specialized equalizer designed for recording studio applications that would be unlike the noisy equalizers designed for the film industry that were available at the time.
+Krepps provided $250 as seed money and an MGM purchase order to Pultec to design and build such a unit.
+The resulting Pultec EQP-1 Program Equalizer was introduced in 1956.

-Pulse Techniques produced the EQP-1 and numerous variants for over 20 years.
-In 1981 Shenk wanted to retire but was unsuccessful in finding a buyer for the company, so he shut down the factory.
-After closing, he was contacted by the Power Station recording studio owner Tony Bongiovi, who wanted 24 EQP-1A3, which were produced in a final production run by Gene Shenk.
+In 1981, after 25 years of Pultec manufacturing the EQP-1, Shenk wanted to retire; as he was unsuccessful in finding a buyer for Pultec, he shut production down.
+He was later contacted by producer and Power Station recording studio owner Tony Bongiovi, who wanted 24 EQP-1A3 units, which were produced in a final run by Shenk.

 In 2000, Steve Jackson sought to build a completely accurate recreation of the original EQP-1, and contacted Shenk for guidance.
 After 10 years of development, Jackson established Pulse Techniques, LLC and resumed the manufacturing of the EQP-1A3 and other classic Pultec models.

 Design

-The EQP-1 is a passive equalizer with a tube amplifier stage that restores the gain lost from the passive EQ, making it practical for use in broadcast and recording.
+The EQP-1 is a passive equalizer with a tube amplifier stage that restores the gain lost from the EQ, making it practical for use in broadcast and recording.

-Its low frequency section is a shelving EQ with three selectable frequency bands at 30, 60, and 100 Hz which can be simultaneously boosted or attennuated.
-Its high frequency section offers boosting at 3, 5, 8, 10, and 12 kHz, with a separate bandwidth control for altering the Q of the EQ curve from sharp to broad.
+Its low frequency section is a shelving filter with three selectable frequency bands at 30, 60, and 100 Hz, which can be simultaneously boosted or attenuated.
+Its parametric high frequency section offers boosting at 3, 5, 8, 10, and 12 kHz, with a separate bandwidth control for altering the Q of the filter.
 In addition, it has a separate variable-attenuation 10 kHz low-pass filter.

-The amplifier stage is fully-balanced and operates in a classic push‑pull arrangement.
-Its input section is built around a 12AX7/ECC83, while the output transformer is driven by a 12AU7/ECC82.
-Transformer distortion and some output loading effects are automatically compensated via negative feedback achieved by an extra secondary winding on the output transformer.
+The amplifier stage is balanced and operates in a push‑pull arrangement.
+Its input section is built around a 12AX7/ECC83 vacuum tube, while the output transformer is driven by a 12AU7/ECC82 tube.
+Transformer distortion and some output loading effects are automatically compensated for via negative feedback achieved by secondary winding on the output transformer.